Sterling shrugs at rising inflation, hovers below $1.42

 The BoE thinks inflation will then slip back to 2% in 2022 and 2023.

-Against the euro, the pound was flat at 86.13 pence, having earlier hitting its lowest since May 10 against the single currency at 86.33 pence.
+Against the euro, the pound was 0.3% lower at 86.39 pence, having earlier hitting its lowest since May 10 against the single currency at 86.33 pence.
 EURGBP=D3

 After the Canadian dollar and Norwegian crown, sterling is the third best-performing G10 currency against the dollar year-to-date, helped by hopes of an economic rebound enabled by Britain's rapid vaccination programme.